kikitux/packer-vagrant-oracle/packer/README.md

 * repackage the box template
 * package a virtual guest

+### vagrant-oracle65-btrfs-uek3

+A template to create a oracle linux 6.5 guest, using virtualbox, btrfs as root filesystem and kernel UEK3.

+On the following path `vagrant-oracle65-btrfs-uek3/` you will find 2 files.

+These 2 files are basic component of a packer template

+		oracle65.json
+		oracle65_http/ks.cfg

 ##This is a detailed step by step play, of what will be done using these 2 small files in this project: